Fender American Professional II Telecaster Deluxe

 Playability

 The setup and playability of this guitar are amazing.
 The 9.5” radius fretboard will work well for both chord and lead playing.
-The wider fretboard, paired with tall frets makes bending notes very effortless.
+The wider fretboard, paired with tall frets makes bending notes effortless.
 The lightly sculpted neck heel doesn't particularly improve upper fret access, but it does make the guitar more comfortable to play past the 12th fret.

 The action was just under 2mm out of the box, but I had no problem lowering it to 1.5mm with no buzzing or dead notes.
 I've had the guitar for just over a year now and the neck has bowed quite significantly, requiring a truss rod adjustment.
 It’s not a big deal, but I've never had the neck move this much on my PRS CE24 (review here) or my 2019 Gibson Les Paul Standard (review here).